Home

 I also support the Society for the Development of Austrian Economics.
 I think this school of thought does the best at explaining how the economy actually works in our political and social settings.
 Although highly respected by some (F.A.
 Hayek shared the Nobel Prize for his explanation of the business-cycle, we did a Hardfire TV show about this).
 "Austrians" are mostly outside of the mainstream of the economics power structure, probably because Austrians believe that the axiomatic use of mathematics and quantitative aggregates don't really provide too much insight into human relationships, and most, if not all, mainstream economics is highly mathematical.
 Most mainstream economics too views people as part of a 'system' which can be improved-upon by the use of expertise, as opposed to decentralized human exchange with others, something which I don't find too appealing.
 I think society, and of course people, can't be limited to this categorical type thought.
 I have also participated in the Public Choice Society and am a member of the History of Economics Society.

-Had we implemented a Basic Income before the covid-era we may not have needed $6T in federal 'emergency' spending and $6T in monetary expansion, both of which have exacerbated inequality.
+Had we implemented a Basic Income before the covid era we may not have needed $6T in federal 'emergency' spending and $6T in monetary expansion, both of which have exacerbated inequality through asset appreciation and inflation creation..

 Social relations might help define who we are, but that does not mean we should be limited by the concept of society as 'system'.
 Here is a presentation I did in June 2010 at the Summer Institute for the History of Economic Thought, hosted by the University of Richmond (Virginia, USA), comparing Karl Marx's theory of the class struggle and historical progression with the French Enlightment thinkers (or French Radicals given the context) who preceeded Marx in a unified social theory of an economics leading to human freedom.
 The French liberals thought value was increased through human exchange, whereas Marx, following the physics of the day, thought that value was merely conserved.
 My point here of course is that we are free to gain from our interactions with others.